 Does your persona conduct online research before contacting a company?
 What do they expect to find during the self-education process?
 What do they expect from a sales experience?
 Do they want to communicate via email, phone, in-person?
 Do they shop by price, value, convenience, or a combination of those?
 How long is their typical sales cycle?

-If this process feels overwhelming, not to fear!
+If this process feels overwhelming, don’t worry!
 We’ve created this free Beginner’s Guide to Buyer Personas.
 It will help guide you through the process and even provide a template to write your personas.